 - UV 400 protection (blocking the tiniest UV rays with wavelengths up to 400 nanometers)

-Of course, if you’re shopping in our store in Falmouth, our staff will be there to assist you in finding the right pair that will properly protect your eyes while allowing you to properly enjoy the outdoors.
+On our website, you can find all of our polarized sunglasses here.
+Feel free to use code POLARIZED25 for 25% off of your favorite pair.
+Of course, if you’re shopping in our store in Falmouth, MA, our staff will be there to assist you in finding and fitting the right pair that will properly protect your eyes while allowing you to properly enjoy the outdoors.
 And you can always contact us here should you have any questions.